DaymondLing/ChangePointMean.jl/docs/src/man/singlechg.md

 # Single change

-Detecting change point
-is a two step process:
+Detecting change point is a two step process:

 1. Is there a change point?

 2. When did the change happen?

-## Is there a change point
+## Is there a change

 `mcppv` uses randomization to calculate the p-value of observing the particular sequence.
 It uses `shuffle!` to re-arrange the centered time series.
+For repeatable results,
-To guarantee repeatable results, you should set the random number seed first.
+set the random number seed first.

 ```@example pv
+using ChangePointMean
 using Random

 ts = [1, 2, 1, 2, 1, 2, 10, 11, 10, 11, 10]